Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Superfluous adverbs

-When your verb or adjective doesn’t seem powerful or precise enough without appending an adverb, there’s often a stronger verb or adjective you can use without the adverb.
+When your verb or adjective doesn’t seem powerful or precise enough without appending an adverb, you can often use a stronger verb or adjective without the adverb.
 Compare these two sentences:

 The board forcefully took control away from the founder.